 And for 95136:

-Low inventory and moderately high market action remain the predomanant themes here.
+Low inventory and steady market action remain the predomanant themes here, although as of September it looks like activity may be starting to decline.

 The Blossom Valley real estate market for condos and townhomes